Competency model

 Recruitment – Fully developed competency models are often used for the development of job postings.
 When they are well-defined and clear, organizations have a better chance of finding more closely matched candidates.

-Talent/Performance Management – Defining what success should look like within the organization boils down to the performance of the workforce; a competency model can define what performance success should look like for each role within an organization.
+Talent/Performance management – Defining what success should look like within the organization boils down to the performance of the workforce; a competency model can define what performance success should look like for each role within an organization.
 This benchmark helps HR to connect the function of each job with organizational goals and also ensure that the talent of employees is developed.

-Performance Appraisal – Competency models provide the framework needed to properly assess employees during a performance review; both the employee and employer have a clearly defined list of behaviors and skills to work from.
+Performance appraisal – Competency models provide the framework needed to properly assess employees during a performance review; both the employee and employer have a clearly defined list of behaviors and skills to work from.

 What is an example of a competency?